 - Should be done only while wearing gloves that have been tested to demonstrate that the solvents in use neither dissolve the gloves nor permeate through them.

 - If possible, clean the material in a leak-tight glove box under a slight positive pressure of argon to delay interaction between air and the material.
-If this is not possible, all cleaning steps much be completely as quickly as possible in a fume hood or very well ventilated area to minimize the material’s exposure time to air and the operator’s exposure to solvent fumes.
+If this is not possible, all cleaning steps must be completed as quickly as possible in a fume hood or very well ventilated area to minimize the material's exposure time to air and the operators exposure to solvent fumes.